CarlijnQuik/File-Manager-App/PROCESS.md

 - Found out a way to use the credential more effectively and delete and update Drive files

 #### Day 11
-- The user can delete a Drive folder
--
+- Enabled the user to search all files

+#### Final day
+- Changed the layout so it is usable from any phone

 - Enable the user to sort files
-- Enable the user to search through files
 - Enable the user to select (all) files
 - Delete Java folders

-#### Final day
-TODO list;
 - Write the report
 - Go over code efficiency one more time